LukeHenry04/cse15l-lab-reports/Week2_Lab_Report.md

 The string `"How are you"` followed by a new line character `'\n'` is then added to the main string `text` containing `"Hello"+'\n'`.

-The result is two lines, with "Hello" and "How are you".
+The result is two lines, with "Hello" and "How are you", shown in the screenshot above.

 ***